spiritofthenight/Soul-Killer/README.md

 - And the model can talk to you with sound in real time
 - And all of this will happen **100% fully offline** on your computer!

+*The logic was to keep everything simple and 100% offline*

 ---

 ## 🚀 How to use?